 Ready to write your pen pal a letter or postcard?

 Awesome!
-By the way, if you’re interested in finding some more pen pals – either by random match or to keep track off pals you already have – check out PenPal!
+By the way, if you’re interested in finding some more pen pals – either by match or to keep track of pals you already have – check out PenPal!

-The short story: PenPal matches you based on interests with other members and guarantees you receive a postcard back for every card you send using PenPal Match.
-You send postcards easily online, and receive them in the post.
+The short story: PenPal matches you based on common interests with other members.
+You send postcards easily online and receive them in the post.
 That’s because we at PenPal print and send off your personalized designs for you!